 - New moles appearing in adulthood, or unusual changes to any existing moles.

 There are other factors, mutations in genes related to cell growth can play a part, or severe sunburn at any time of life.
 Medication designed to supress the immune system increases the possibility of melanoma.

 Whilst caucasian people are more susceptible, those with dark skin can have melanoma.
-Possibly on the skin itself, or lighter areas, under the fingernails, or toenails, on the palms of their hands, or soles of their feet.
+Possibly on their skin, or lighter areas, under toenails, or fingernails, on the palms of hands, or soles of their feet.